Fuego (DJ Snake, Sean Paul and Anitta song)

-"Fuego" (English: "Fire") is a song recorded by French DJ and record producer DJ Snake, Jamaican rapper Sean Paul, and Brazilian singer Anitta featuring Puerto Rican record producer Tainy, from DJ Snake's second studio album Carte Blanche, which was released on 26 July 2019.
+"Fuego" (English: "Fire") is a song recorded by French DJ and record producer DJ Snake, Jamaican dancehall musician Sean Paul, and Brazilian singer Anitta featuring Puerto Rican record producer Tainy, from DJ Snake's second studio album Carte Blanche, which was released on 26 July 2019.
 It was simultaneously released as a single.

 Background

 Anitta took the song to Rock in Rio, a festival that took place from 27 September to 6 October 2019 in Rio de Janeiro, creating a high expectation for the new track, and by unveiling it to the public.
 She later said about the song : "This song is important to me for a number of reasons.
 Firstly, DJ Snake is considered one of the greatest DJs of the moment. [...]
 He is extremely giant, has several hits that the whole Brazil dances, sings, memes, viralizes. [...]
 And because I have Sean Paul, Sean Paul, he was part of my life story, I grew up listening to Sean Paul."